ninadicara/Methods-Notes/ML Methods/Principal Components Analysis.md

 However, if you're trying to plot it, you obviously only want 2 or 3.

-You can use a scree plot to visualise this too.
+You can use a scree plot ('elbow plot') to visualise this too.
 On a scree plot the eigen values are on the y axis and each PC is on the x axis.
 You can look for the 'elbow' in the data, where the eigen values get much smaller and so are less important in representing the data.